 Domino uses credit card information solely to check the financial qualifications of prospective Customers and to collect payment for the Services.

-Domino uses Web Sites Navigational Information to operate and improve the Company’s Web sites.
-The Company may also use Web Sites Navigational Information alone or in combination with Data About Domino Customers to provide personalized information about the Company.
+Domino uses Navigational Information to operate and improve the Company’s Web sites.
+The Company may also use Navigational Information alone or in combination with Data About Domino Customers to provide personalized information about the Company, to understand how you use the sites, and to improve and enhance Domino’s Services and develop new services.

 If you have chosen to identify yourself to Domino, the Company uses session cookies containing encrypted information to allow the Company to uniquely identify you.
 Each time you log into the Services, a session cookie containing an encrypted, unique identifier that is tied to your account is placed in your browser.
 These session cookies allow the Company to uniquely identify you when you are logged into the Services and to process your online transactions and requests.
 Session cookies are required to use the Services.